 If you notice a lump in one breast, check your other breast.
 If both breasts feel the same, it may be normal.
 Normal breast tissue can sometimes feel lumpy.

-Some women do monthly breast self-exams (BSE).
-Doing a BSE can help you learn how your breast normally feels, and make it easier to notice and find any changes.
-Talk with your health care provider if you would like to learn more.
+Some women do regular breast self-exams.
+Doing breast self-exams can help you learn how your breasts normally feel and make it easier to notice and find any changes.
+Breast self-exams are not a substitute for mammograms.